atxcowboy/librepanel/README.md

 ### Detailed installation

 Coming soon at [librepanel.com](https://librepanel.com/) (in development).
-*(For reference to Froxlor’s docs, you may still look at [docs.froxlor.org](https://docs.froxlor.org/latest/general/installation/) until LibrePanel’s docs are fully available.)*
+*(For reference to LibrePanel’s docs, you may still look at [docs.librepanel.org](https://docs.librepanel.org/latest/general/installation/) until LibrePanel’s docs are fully available.)*

 ## Help & Community